-The URDR builds theory from below in collaboration with its diverse clients offering an evidence base for existing work and contributing to new knowledge to inform improved practice.
-It acts as a bridge between academic and practitioner worlds to identify synergies and connections that construct evidence-based knowledge platforms from specific communities of practice.
+- The URDR builds collaborative theory from below to offer an evidence base for existing work.
+It acts as a bridge between academics and practitioners to identify synergies and innovations from communities of practice.
 Below are some selected research outputs from the URDR.
 This is not a comprehensive list.

 Key Academic Publications